mendersoftware/mender/README.md

 Yocto image that can be run and tested in qemu are provided in meta-mender-qemu repository.

-6. Running Menedr
+6. Running Mender
 =================

 Please note that the process described here is mostly manual as the work on client and server side application is still in progress.
 It will be fully automated in future with a possibility of automatic rollback when update process fails.

-What is more, as Mender is not only stan-alone application but rather a framework and needs integration with bootloader as well as requires certain partitioning schema it is recommended to use it together with provided Yocto Mender layers for self-containing image build.
+What is more, as Mender is not only stand-alone application but rather a framework and needs integration with bootloader as well as requires certain partitioning schema it is recommended to use it together with provided Yocto Mender layers for self-containing image build.
 It is possible though to use it independently after providing all needed dependencies and requirements.